jordanpfeifer21/jetAnomalyDetection/README.md

 This starts the script in the background and writes terminal output to `nohup.out` in the current directory.\
 This means you can close the SSH connection and it'll still keep running.\
 Just make sure to check the output every now and then with `cat nohup.out`, to see if there's been any errors.\
-e.g. `nohup py scripts/preprocessing.py -t background`
+e.g. `nohup py scripts/preprocessing.py -t background`\
+Lastly, do `source shownohup.sh` to print the output of `nohup` automatically, including `tqdm`'s visuals!

 ### First time